‘A country that has been through as much as Vietnam has to have some crazy music somewhere.’ – Henry Rollins

 Is this ride suitable for a passenger?

 Yes.
-Pillion passengers should be experienced tourers / travellers.
+Pillion passengers should be experienced tourers / travelers.

 What is the average group size?